TheBenjameister/battles-script-generator/README.md

 # battles-script-generator
 ### A battles script generator designed to work with the OTFBM + Battle Planner extensions for AVRAE discord bot.
-UI is rather simple at the moment and code needs to be run in terminal or code editor, but improvements will be made over time.
+UI is rather simple at the moment, but improvements will be made over time.

 ## How it works
 ### Step 1
 Download the source code provided and keep the file sturcture the same.
-In input, please paste your bestiary and make sure it is called "bestiary.json" (without the quotation marks).
+In data, please paste your bestiary and make sure it is called "bestiary.json" (without the quotation marks).
 I have provided one.
 Please note that monster entries your bestiary needs the following format:
 ```json
 [{